 Do you for instance need an analytics dashboard?
 Bring it on the table through an integration.
 Or marketing automation software?
 Feed the data back and forth through the right channels.

 Managing and reporting through every needed tool in one place, your CMS, is a great way in improving efficiency for your team.
-In that way they don’t have to start and log into a new program or solution every time, and it makes the chase of KPIs and reporting a much less strenuous task.
+In that way they don’t have to start and log into a new program or solution every time, and it makes the hunt for KPIs and reporting a much less strenuous task.

 5. APIs to handle legacy systems

-If you’re working for an established organisation or a large corporation, chances are that the organisation has been around for a while and started to board the digital train several years ago—if not decades.
+If you’re working for an established organization or a large corporation, chances are that the organization has been around for a while and started to board the digital train several years ago—if not decades.

-This means that your organisation may be riddled with old, almost outdated technical systems.
-We call these “legacy systems”, as they reflect the organisation’s old legacy.
+This means that your organization may be riddled with old, almost outdated technical systems.
+We call these “legacy systems,” as they reflect the organization’s old legacy.